AndyLang81/Project-2---Javascript/README.md

 - **PC Screens**: The web app was tested on desktop monitors with various resolutions to ensure optimal layout and functionality across widescreen displays.

-- **Tablet Screens**: Testing was performed on tablet devices, including both landscape and portrait orientations, to verify responsiveness and usability on devices with medium-sized screens.
+- **Tablet Screens**: Testing was performed on tablet devices to verify responsiveness and usability on devices with medium-sized screens.

 - **Mobile Screens**: Extensive testing was carried out on smartphones of different makes and models to ensure that the web app is fully functional and visually appealing on small screens.
 Attention was given to touch interactions, readability, and navigation on mobile devices.